Spousal Support Lawyer: Lake County Services

 Do you need a spousal support lawyer?
 Lake County residents can turn to Wine Country Family Law & Bankruptcy Office.
 We offer expertise with alimony, also known as spousal support or maintenance.
 Alimony is frequently an important part of a divorce.

 A temporary spousal support order may be entered before finalizing a divorce.
 A computer calculation usually determines the amount of temporary spousal support.

-Wine Country Family Law & Bankruptcy Office’s experienced Lake County alimony – spousal support lawyers will try to resolve issues by agreement whenever possible to avoid costly court battles.
-Of course, if you cannot reach an agreement or if it is infeasible to try, we are ready to vigorously assert your rights throughout the litigation process.
+Wine Country Family Law & Bankruptcy Office’s experienced Lake County alimony – spousal support lawyer, Jona L. Saxby, will try to resolve issues by agreement whenever possible to avoid costly court battles.
+Of course, if you cannot reach an agreement or if it is infeasible to try, Jona is ready to vigorously assert your rights throughout the litigation process.

 In litigated spousal support matters, the court has wide discretion in setting the amount and duration of your support order.
-Therefore, it is extremely important to have an experienced Lake County alimony – spousal support lawyer on your side.
+Therefore, it is extremely important to have an experienced Lake County alimony – spousal support lawyer such as Jona on your side.